 The upcoming global civilisation is strongly individualistic and people are increasingly aware of the dangers of group-membership.
 It begins, however, innocently enough.
 It may happen, for example, that people who are themselves not very clear about how this hugely complex world works, find it hard to decide for themselves what is right and wrong.
 Having little confidence in their own opinions and decisions, they may prefer to leave those difficult issues to other members of the groups they belong to.
 More opportunistically, individuals who find little to be proud of in themselves, can derive a positive identity from the more successful members of such groups: A hardened couch-potato, who has difficulty getting up from his sofa to fetch something from the fridge, may still feel proud when one of his countrymen has reached the South Pole or climbed the Mount Everest.
 In other words, if one feels insecure as an individual, then group-membership can offer some kind of borrowed sense of identity, direction, strength and value.

 This kind of shared pride is still comparatively innocent and it is encouraged in most groups, big and small.
 It is seen in countries as well as in families.
-Where the trouble starts, is when groups offer their members specific privileges, and things get really out of hand is when groups offer protection against the members of other groups.
-The ability of groups to provide their members with clarity and a sense of purpose and belonging degenerates then into a kind of collective egoism that ends with the feeling of ”us against them.“ History shows that our collective egoisms are even more primitive and destructive than our individual egoisms, and there can be little doubt that they have been the source of much pain and suffering.
-The tendency of people to gang up in groups against other groups is deeply engrained in human nature, and, long after an individual's mind may be convinced of its irrationality and harmfulness, he may still find it exceedingly difficult to avoid it completely in his feelings and behaviour.
+Where the trouble starts, is when groups offer their members specific privileges, and things can easily become ugly when groups offer protection against the members of other groups.
+The ability of groups to provide their members with clarity and a sense of purpose and belonging degenerates then into a kind of collective egoism that ends with the feeling of ”us against them.“ At its worst, individuals belonging to one group feel justified in attacking individuals belonging to another group for things done by other members of that other group.
+Unfortunately, the tendency of people to gang up in groups against other groups is deeply engrained in human nature, and, long after an individual's mind may be convinced of its irrationality and harmfulness, he may still find it exceedingly difficult to avoid it completely in his feelings and behaviour.
+History shows that our collective egoisms are even more primitive and destructive than our individual egoisms, and they have been the source of much pain and suffering.

 We'll come back to all this later [INTERNAL REF].
 Here our main concern is the relatively simple question whether the study of our group-memberships can take us any closer to our real identity.
 There is no single, simple answer to this question.
 One of the reasons is that different cultures deal with group-membership in different ways.
 We have detailed this out a little further in chapter of the Appendix dealing with the shifting borders of the self.
 Another reason is that there are two rather different types of groups.
 The first type consists of groups, like clubs and societies, which are easy to join and easier to leave.
 Though our membership in these can temporarily make us proud or ashamed, they are temporary and as such it is quite clear they cannot be considered part of our essential identity.
 There are, however, also groups of a more permanent type, like for example the groups into which we are born and which stay with us throughout life: nationality, regional sub-cultures, religion, language, caste, family, ....
 Group-memberships of this second type tend to leave permanent marks that are difficult to erase even if one wants to.